Modes of Instruction

 Click here to learn more about the modes of instruction offered at Kaskaskia College.

-This degree prepares students to enter the work force in an office setting including hospitals, physician offices, and other medical specialties offices.
+This degree prepares students to enter the workforce in an office setting, including hospitals, physician offices, and other medical specialty offices.
 The degree also requires students to work in the field during the second year of study to gain valuable skills.

 Program Student Learning Outcomes

 - Develop keyboarding speed and accuracy and also properly create and format business correspondence.

 - Proficient in MS Office including the use of word processing, spreadsheets, databases, and presentations.

 - Use information technology tools specific to business to access, manage, integrate, and create information.

 - Recognize and show proficiency using medical terminology.